 Our dream of a different way of organizing

-It has been five years since we launched The Rookie Minds.
+It has been seven years since we launched The Rookie Minds.
 And like Martin Luther King, we too started with a dream.
 Unlike King, this dream was not about the ideal we want to achieve.
 Our dream was about getting there: about a different way of organizing, a different way of working and a different way of thinking.

 For me, this dream was not directly inspired by a passion for making a difference, but rather by a personal quest.
 In my time as director-owner of a medium-sized company, I regularly asked myself what the use was of what I was doing most of my time: managing and unburdening professionals – mature people who are perfectly capable of making their own decisions and choices outside working hours.
 This reflection led to the question: “Wouldn’t I be able to spend a lot more time on the things that I personally find important and that give me energy by organizing my company differently?